North Hempstead, New York

-North Hempstead is one of three towns in Nassau County, on Long Island, in New York, United States.
-The population was 237,639 at the 2020 census.
+North Hempstead (officially known as the Town of North Hempstead) is one of three towns in Nassau County, on Long Island, in New York, United States.
+The population was 237,639 at the time of the 2020 census.
+It is the 7th most populous city or town in New York.

 History

-The area was first settled by Europeans around 1643 and became part of the town of Hempstead.
+The area was first settled by Europeans around 1643 and was a part of the town of Hempstead.
 During the American Revolution the southern part of Hempstead was primarily Tory, while the northern part, having been settled by Yankees, supported the revolution.
-Following the war, the Town of North Hempstead was split off in 1784.
+Following the war, the Town of North Hempstead was split off from Hempstead in 1784.

 North Hempstead became more affluent with the opening of the Long Island Rail Road through to Great Neck, and the inauguration of steamboat service from Manhattan in 1836.

 The Town of North Hempstead is made up of 30 incorporated villages that claimed the right to set zoning restrictions to protect their rights and resources.
-No new villages have been created in the Town of North Hempstead since 1932, and prospective villages were further discouraged from incorporating when the county charter was revised in 1936, which denied zoning powers to future villages.
+No new villages have been created in the Town of North Hempstead since 1932, and prospective villages were further discouraged from incorporating when the county charter was revised in 1936, which denied zoning powers to future villages in the county.

 There are also some unincorporated areas in the Town of North Hempstead which are not part of villages; these areas are instead governed by the Town of North Hempstead.

 Geography

 The western town line is the border of Queens County, New York, part of New York City.
-The northern town line, delineated by the Long Island Sound, is the border of Bronx County and Westchester County.
-The town of Oyster Bay is its eastern neighbor.
+The northern town line, delineated by the Long Island Sound, is the border of Bronx County (also part of New York City) and Westchester County.
+The Town of Oyster Bay and the City of Glen Cove are its eastern neighbors, and the Town of Hempstead is its southern neighbor.

-According to the U.S. Census Bureau, the town has a total area of 69.2 sqmi, of which 53.5 sqmi is land and 15.7 sqmi, or 22.47%, is water.
+According to the U.S. Census Bureau, the town has a total area of 69.2 sqmi, of which 53.5 sqmi is land and 15.7 sqmi, or 22.62%, is water.

 North Hempstead is the only town on Long Island that does not have a corresponding hamlet or village in its borders with the same name; Hempstead and Oyster Bay in Nassau County and the towns of Huntington, Babylon, Islip, Smithtown, Brookhaven, Riverhead, Southold, Southampton, Shelter Island and East Hampton in Suffolk County all have smaller neighborhoods with the same name.